 Community members and parents are invited and encouraged to speak in classrooms about careers, travel, military experiences, and hobbies that would fit appropriately with the curriculum in the classroom.
 Leaders are encouraged to participate in Career Day Event to discuss Career paths and opportunities.

 Parent-Teacher Organizations are available on all elementary and junior high campuses.
 Each campus has many PTO related volunteer opportunities available.

 Waxahachie ISD has great booster club support in academic, athletic, band, cheerleading, choir, theatre arts, and drill team areas.
 Partners in Education works with PTO through its Parent Council Organization.
 This organization is represented by PTO Presidents from each campus and meets approximately five times a year.
 Partners in Education has great support on every campus through the work of a Campus and Parent Volunteer Coordinator determined by each principal.
 The WISD Partners in Education Director works closely with campus coordinators throughout the school year.

-The Partners in Education office is located within Waxahachie High School in the Career Technology wing at 3001 US Hwy 287 Bypass Waxahachie, Texas 75165.
-For more information or clarification of content within this page, please contact the Partners in Education office.
+The Partners in Education office is located within the administration office at 411 N. Gibson Street.
+For more information or clarification of content within this page, please contact the Community Outreach office.